 Some of our faculty contributed to developing the framework of academic coaching, authoring chapters and co-editing a guide for medical educators in Coaching in Medical Education: A Faculty Handbook.
 Read more about this publication here.

 Why does M-Home exist?
 Because in medical school you will feel stronger than you have ever felt.
 And more vulnerable.
 We need people who will see us through the tough stuff (because, tomorrow, we might be the one helping them through the tough stuff).

 M-Home encourages student engagement and leadership at all levels, from planning well-being activities to developing and implementing a peer mentor program, as well as other initiatives designed to foster deep connections, bonds and mutual support.
 M-Home collaborates with the Leadership Development Program to present their small group learning sessions within your House group.

-M-Home supports many well-being initiatives on campus to provide students with an outlet to manage and relieve stress in healthy and productive ways, build resilience with the fluctuations of life during med school, make thoughtful choices to reduce harm, and promote meaning and purpose every day.
+M-Home supports well-being for all students.
+We foster many outlets to help you manage and relieve stress in healthy and productive ways, build resilience with the fluctuations of life during med school, make thoughtful choices to reduce harm, and promote meaning and purpose every day.
 Many activities are connected with our Professional Identity and Balance efforts.
-These include: mindfulness workshops, The Healer's Art course, well-being weeks, sponsoring an Active U team, and other programming.
+These include: mindfulness workshops, The Healer's Art course, wellness weeks, sponsoring an Active U team, and other programming.